-Application deadline: February 13, 2024
+Application deadline: February 7, 2025

-Requests are evaluated for their alignment with the Foundation's priority areas, effectiveness, needs being served, and capacity of applicant to carry out the work.
+Thank you for starting a Generous Acts application.
+Our questions aim to understand your organization, mission, and impactful work.
+Requests are evaluated for their alignment with the Foundation's priority areas, potential impact, needs being served, and capacity of applicant to carry out the work.
 Please review the applicant packet for detailed information on the priority areas, eligibility, criteria, and scoring.